Last Updated on

 Opt for a hostel

-The hostel scene has come a long way from the dingy twelve-bed dorm room, and not only are hostels cleaner, brighter and more affordable than ever, most also offer private double rooms for a fraction of what a hotel costs.
+If you want to visit Costa Rica on a shoestring budget, hostels are the way to go.
+The hostel scene has come a long way from the dingy twelve-bed dorm rooms, and not only are hostels cleaner, brighter and more affordable than ever, most also offer private double rooms for a fraction of what a hotel costs.
 We stayed in countless small hostels, run by people who care about their guests and take pride in offering a cozy, clean place to stay.
 Some hostels even offer a swimming pool, a bar, a lounge, books, board games, and free breakfast.
 You are also more likely to meet other travelers at the bar or in the common areas, whereas most hotels have a much more anonymous feeling to them.
 A private room in a hostel costs between $20 and $30 per couple, whereas a hotel room runs from $50 upwards.

 Budget Travel Tip: With such a well-developed tourism industry, National Park tours and adventure activities in Costa Rica are usually very much worth the money, so make sure to budget in $15 – $75 per tour during your time in the country.
 Putting these budget tips into practice should save you plenty of money to take at least a few top quality tours.
 In Manuel Antonio National Park for example you’ll be guaranteed wildlife spottings if you invest in a nature guide, and you’ll learn a lot about the local flora and fauna.
 Recruit a few fellow travelers so that you can split costs – the more people share a guide, the cheaper it gets (and again: hostels are a great place to connect with other travelers).

 Have you visited Costa Rica on a shoestring?
 Feel free to add your money-saving tips for Costa Rica in the comments below!